2013–2014 ORVIETO FACULTY

 John Skillen (literature professor, Gordon College)

-Liesl Smith (medieval historian, Gordon College)
+Liesl Smith (medieval literature and history professor, Gordon College)

 Rachel Hostetter Smith (art historian, Taylor University)